HafewaBargaoui/wa-tor-project/README.md

 Our mission: simulate a marine ecosystem where hungry sharks chase peaceful fish across an infinite toroidal ocean.

-Over the course of 9 days, we, a team of 3, tackled this brief by designing and building an object-oriented simulation tool that helps explore predator-prey dynamics.
+Over the course of 9 days, we tackled this brief by designing and building an object-oriented simulation tool that helps explore predator-prey dynamics.

 Dive in.
 The fish won’t save themselves. 🐟🦈